 Waragi- The Drink of Choice for many Ugandans.
 Waragi Gin is a Taste of Uganda.
 Those on a Safari enjoy a Waragi Sundowner after tracking Gorillas or Chimpanzees, climbing one of the Virunga Volcanoes in Uganda, or at the end of a long game drive across the Ishasha Plains.

 ‘Waragi, a term most tend to believe comes from War Gin.
-The British served it to Ugandan Soldiers before battle to provide them with alcohol-induced courage.
-The British called it “Dutch courage,” a derogatory term.
+The British served it to Ugandan Soldiers before battle to provide them with alcohol-induced courage and called it “Dutch courage,” a derogatory term.

-The British used mostly brigades of Nubian Soldiers, and Waragi was given to keep up good spirits.
-The drink spread throughout Uganda, primarily as moonshine distilled alcohol, called Enguli, in Luganda.
-In the north, it became known as Lira-Lira and in the west of Uganda as Kasese-Kasese.
+The British mainly used Nubian soldiers’ brigades, and Waragi was given to keep up good spirits.
+The drink spread throughout Uganda, primarily as moonshine-distilled alcohol called Enguli, in Luganda.
+In the north, it became known as Lira-Lira, and in the west of Uganda as Kasese-Kasese.

-Most Moonshine Waragi is made from Sugar Cane, but also Bananas and Cassava.
+Most Moonshine Waragi is made from Sugar Cane, Bananas, and Cassava.

-Uganda Waragi, the triple distilled Brand, advertises itself as the Spirit that binds us.
-An unusual slogan for a bottle of gin.
+Uganda Waragi, the triple distilled Brand, advertises itself as the Spirit that binds us—a unique slogan for a bottle of gin.

-What is special about Waragi is that it is uniquely Ugandan.
-It might not be the tourist attraction that its maker claims, but once tasted by visitors, many have a second drink of Uganda Waragi.
+What is unique about Waragi is that it is uniquely Ugandan.
+It might not be the tourist attraction that its maker claims, but once visitors taste it, many have a second drink of Uganda Waragi.

-Waragi-The Drink of Choice -Tourists may not be attracted by it but quickly begin to enjoy it while on a Safari in the Pearl of Africa.
-They enjoy it so much that they take a bottle with them.
+Waragi-The Drink of Choice -Tourists may not be attracted by it but quickly enjoy it while on a Safari in the Pearl of Africa.
+They want it so much that they take a bottle with them.

 Most Tourists to Uganda know little about Waragi Before they reach Uganda since Waragi is not a household word where they come from.
 It is here in the Pearl of Africa, and many visitors become familiar with the unique Ugandan drink on a safari during late afternoon sundowners.

-The scene you often find is someone having a bottle of beer and a waragi at their table, using the beer as a chaser, something we do not suggest.
+The scene you often find is someone having a beer bottle and a waragi at their table, using the beer as a chaser, something we do not suggest.

 For your Safety: Most Tourists going on a safari in Uganda do not go out on the town.
 However, Kampala has become well known for its vibrant being featured by CNN and other news outlets as something not to be missed.
-We suggest that you go with a Ugandan for your safety and protection, not understanding Ugandan Culture.
+We suggest you go with a Ugandan for your safety and protection, not understand Ugandan Culture.
 Uganda is safe and secure.
 Things do happen when people consume Waragi and other alcohol.
-Kampala Nightlife – Safety and Security in the city that never Sleeps.
+Kampala Nightlife – Safety and Security in the City that Never Sleeps.
 Stay Safe, and hit nighttime Kampala with a Ugandan.

-Waragi-The Drink of Choice for many Ugandans has become the Drink of Choice for many Visitors, Safari Goers, Primate Trekkers.
+Waragi-The Drink of Choice for many Ugandans, has also become the Drink of Choice for many Visitors, Safari Goers, and Primate Trekkers.
 The Spirit of Uganda seems to be catching on as it has become the ritual Sundowner Drink for many.

-Waragi is often consumed with a Krest Bitter Lemon or a locally produced Novida Soda in different flavors.
-Uganda Waragi is now also available Coconut, Pineapple, or Coffee flavored.
+Waragi is often consumed with a Krest Bitter Lemon or a locally produced Novida Soda in assorted flavors.
+Uganda Waragi is now available in Coconut, Pineapple, or Coffee flavors.

 “Do drink responsibly,” the morning game drive or gorilla trek starts early.

-Most Waragi in Uganda is Fruit Based Moonshine and not double or triple distilled as the brands Uganda Waragi or Leading Waragi.
-Most Ugandan Waragi is produced under deplorable conditions using used oil drums as the fermentation kettles without filters.
+Most Waragi in Uganda is Fruit Based on Moonshine, not double or triple distilled as the Uganda Waragi or Leading Waragi brands.
+Most Ugandan Waragi is produced under deplorable conditions using used oil drums as fermentation kettles without filters.
 Any impurities that survived the vapor will remain in the drink.
 Vast amounts of firewood are used in the process, which is harmful to forests.

-The process is merely crude and potentially dangerous, and it is best you stick to the store brands.
-Even there, the plastic sachets were found with impurities in them.
-They are now banned, but it is doubtful that they will not be found somewhere.
+The process is crude and potentially dangerous, and you should stick to the store brands.
+Even there, plastic sachets were found with impurities in them.
+They are banned, but it is doubtful they will not be found somewhere.

-Periodically tragedy strikes as in 2010 when 80 people died drinking waragi that contained excessive amounts of methanol in the Kabale District.
-It has not stopped moonshine waragi that costs a pittance than the commercial brands, which cost $6.00 for a 750ml bottle.
-Other brands are much lower.
+Periodically tragedy strikes, as in 2010 when 80 people died drinking Waragi, which contained excessive amounts of methanol in the Kabale District.
+It has not stopped moonshine waragi, which costs a pittance than the commercial brands, which cost $6.00 for a 750ml bottle, and other brands are much lower.
 A 200ml bottle of Leading Waragi costs seventy cents at a local Shop and is triple distilled.

 Is Uganda Waragi the Spirit that binds us?
 Some would argue that it is through addiction, tears, sadness, and failing health for many.

-Waragi-The Drink of Choice is part of Ugandan culture.
-It is there at weddings, funerals, family gatherings, cultural events.
+Waragi-The Drink of Choice is part of Ugandan culture at weddings, funerals, family gatherings, and cultural events.
 It is part of what makes Uganda unique, the Pearl of Africa.

 Uganda Waragi, a Tourist Attraction?
-No, it would be our answer, just like Rolex, Uganda’s favorite fast food is not.
-Just like roasted Grasshoppers or Uganda’s delicious tropical Fruits or its tasty, tender Ankole Beef is.
+No, it would be our answer; like Rolex, Uganda’s favorite fast food is not.
+Like roasted Grasshoppers, Uganda’s delicious tropical Fruits, or its tasty, tender Ankole Beef, is.

 Experiences shape Memories.
-We think that a Sundowner Waragi after a Gorilla Trek can be part of that while on safari with us in the Pearl of Africa.
+We think a Sundowner Waragi after a Gorilla Trek can be part of that while on Safari with us in the Pearl of Africa.